-Seniors work semi-independently in their own studio spaces, and are required to meet weekly with at least two faculty advisors to discuss their work, research and process.
-Additionally, senior's participate in seminars, visiting artist programs, group critiques, discussions and solo and group exhibitions.
+Seniors work semi-independently in their own studio spaces, and are required to meet weekly with two faculty advisors (instructors) to discuss their work, research and process.
+Additionally, seniors participate in seminars, visiting artists programs, group critiques, discussions and exhibitions.
 Defining their own direction, seniors develop and produce a consistent body of work, which draws on their individual experiences, acquired skills and personal vision.
-The culmination of the senior year is the senior thesis exhibition.
-During the final two weeks of the academic year, the School of Art & Design is transformed into quality exhibition space where graduating seniors' display their best work.
-The opening celebration of 'Senior Shows' includes families and numerous guests from throughout the Southern Tier Region.
+The culmination of the BFA degree is the senior thesis exhibition.
+During the final two weeks of the academic year, the School of Art and Design is transformed into quality exhibition space where graduating seniors display their thesis work.
+The opening celebration of Senior Shows includes families and numerous guests from throughout Western New York State.
 Following the openings, students come back into their exhibition spaces for final reviews and faculty critiques.

-The momentum gained during the senior year prepares graduates to enter the work force as accomplished technicians and highly motivated artists and designers.
+The momentum gained during the senior year prepares graduates to enter the workforce as highly motivated artists and designers, and as accomplished technicians.